 Public Relations Program

-We are no longer accepting applications for the Spring 2013 program.
-For Spring 2014, please revisit this page in August 2013.
+We are no longer accepting applications for Spring 2014.
+For Spring 2015 please revisit this page in August 2014.

 USC Public Relations students spend a spring semester at the University of Westminster in London.
 First established as the Royal Polytechnic Institution in 1838 in central London, the University of Westminster provides students the opportunity to study in the heart of one of the world's truly great cities of commerce, culture, and learning.